How Freshdesk uses HAProxy at scale

 Well, most of the time, the migration happens after the customer has gone live.
 In such cases, domain based routing would not help much as both live traffic and migration traffic for that particular customer will end up in the same shell.

-Layer Routing
+Layer routing

 Now, let’s dig a level deeper and see how things are designed within a single shell.
 Within a shell, there are multiple layers that have been segregated based on business use case and technical use case.
 Layer is a logical grouping of web servers which serves the same end-user functionality.